THE DOORS' "INDIAN SUMMER": A FASCINATING BALLAD FROM 1966

 The latter comprises at least three elements that recall Indian music.

-The most obvious is Robby Krieger's languid guitar line, which consists of subtle phrasing inspired by the sound of the sitar (the most famous Indian stringed instrument).
+The most obvious of these is Robby Krieger's languid guitar line, which consists of subtle phrasing inspired by the sound of the sitar (the most famous of Indian stringed instruments).

-Finally, worth noting are the percussive shapes drawn by John Densmore's drums and hi-hat.
+Finally, the percussive shapes drawn by John Densmore's drums and hi-hat are also worth noting.
 The drummer places deep rhythmic counterpoints in the background of the verse with measured sensitivity, vaguely simulating the pattern of what is known in Indian music as tabla.

-The chorus differs from the verse on one hand by means of a slightly more animated overall rhythm and, on the other hand, with the resounding beats played by Densmore on the edge of the snare drum.
+The chorus differs from the verse by means of a slightly more animated overall rhythm.
+The latter is gently interspersed by resounding beats played by Densmore on the edge of the snare drum.

-While abandoning references to Indian music, the chorus leaves the song's overall ethereal feeling unchanged.
-At the same time, it uncovers unprecedented nuances of ecstatic inner rapture new to the Rock genre.
+Although references to Indian music are absent from the chorus, the song's overall ethereal quality remains unchanged.
+At the same time, it uncovers nuances of ecstatic inner rapture that were new to the Rock genre.

 The simple musical elements that make up “Indian Summer” are effectively combined to enrich and diversify its structure: verse – chorus – solo – chorus – verse.